angular/angular/aio/content/guide/glossary.md

 for a class that requires it.

 Angular registers its own providers with every injector, for services that Angular defines.
-You can register your own providers for services that your app needs.
+You can register your own providers for services that your application needs.

 See also [service](#service), [dependency injection](#di).